mediamonks/frontend-coding-standards/README.md

   z-index: zindex($zLayout, overlay);
 }
 ```
-It's recommended to use this `$zLayout` for 'root components' like header and overlays.
-For z-axis hierarchies withing components a numerical approach is allowed (and perhaps recommended) or create a local variable.
+It's recommended to use this `$zLayout` in situations where its z-index needs to be compared to other components.
+For z-axis hierarchies within components a numerical approach is allowed (and perhaps recommended) or create a local variable.

 ## GIT